Alkimik9000/api-start-express-ts/README.md

 ### 🖥 Usage ###

-1. To compile the TypeScript files, use the terminal and enter the following command:
+1. To compile the TypeScript files, use the terminal or command prompt and enter the following command:

      ```